 A Near Doubling of New Units Coming on the Market this Year, so there Appears to be a Pause, as Investors see how Quickly the Market Adjusts to the new Inventory & new Interest Rates

 I attended the LIC Partnership Real Estate Breakfast just over a week ago.
 For the first time in a long while, I could actually find a seat.
 There had been a snowstorm the day before, so that may have contributed to my luck in finding a seat, but the event also did not appear to sell out as quickly as in prior years either.

 This is not to say that LIC development is over ... and likely not by a long shot.
 But for the moment, the urgency seems to be abating as we all watch to see how things play out; while another 22,000 modern, fairly upscale apartment units come on the market.

 According to the LIC Partnership, in the past decade nearly 12,000 new units have been created in LIC.
 Of those, less than 3,000 were sold to owners.
-In 2017 nearly 9,000 units are coming on the market.
+In 2017 nearly 9,000 new units are coming into the market.

 The principles of economics state that when supply goes up, if demand doesn't go up by an equal amount, then it is likely that prices will go down.
 So it's likely that a near doubling of new apartment supply in LIC this coming year could dampen rental prices for a while, and possibly sale prices too.

 Interest rates are also rising.
 And again according to the principles of economics, when interest rates rise, generally the prices of high dollar value purchases decline, because interest rate increases add to the cost of the monthly payments associated with large purchases like real estate.